RaghavJit/docs/Pages/CodingConventions.md

 ...
 ```

-**Managing blocks together**: If one code block is to be written after another they must be saprated by two (2) empty lines.
+**Managing blocks together**: If one code block is to be written after another they must be separated by two (2) empty lines.
 ```
 <div className="SidebarContainer">
     <MainSidebar filterByTag={filterByTag}/>